waggle-sensor/waggle-beehive-v2/docs/querying-measurements.md

 '
 ```

-Finally, if we wanted to drill down to the specific node `W019`, we can do:
+Next, if we want to drill down to the specific node `W019`, we can add filter for the `vsn` field:

 ```sh
 curl -H 'Content-Type: application/json' https://data.sagecontinuum.org/api/v1/query -d '